 The ISO 14644 standard addresses particles within the size range of 0,1- 5 um, while a new standard for monitoring of air purity by concentration of airborne nanoscale particles (pka ultrafine particles) is currently under development (ISO/DIS 14644-12).

-HEPA filters commonly utilized to filter supply air flow in a cleanroom can only collect particles of 0.3 microns and bigger in diameter, which renders need for additional air decontamination technologies such as additional air purifier units in the room.
-Also, while most sub-micron and macro particles in cleanrooms can be related to human activity, nanoparticles are generated by electrostatic discharge, chemical reactions such as oxidation, and gas phase nucleation.
-Therefore majority of the nanoparticles in cleanrooms are process-related and cannot be effectively removed by ceiling-mounted pre-filtering HEPA systems.
+HEPA filters commonly utilized to filter supply air flow in a cleanroom can only collect particles of 0.3 μm and larger in diameter, which renders need for additional air decontamination technologies such as additional air purifier units in the room.
+A new standard for monitoring of air purity by concentration of airborne nanoscale particles (aka ultrafine particles, < 0,1 μm) is currently under development (ISO/DIS 14644-12).
+Majority of nanoparticles in cleanrooms are process-related and must be effectively removed at the source.
+While most particles in cleanrooms can be related to human activity, nanosized particles are also generated by electrostatic discharge, chemical reactions such as oxidation, and gas phase nucleation.
+These contaminants cannot be removed with fixed HVAC interfaced HEPA filtering systems.

 Genano air purifiers are designed to protect your products, research and staff from airborne contamination.
 With Genano, you can build new laboratory cleanrooms rapidly and cost-efficiently; raise the air quality of an existing cleanroom; and protect your staff.